-There’s never been a better time to be in the ecommerce space.
+There’s never been a better time to be in the booming eCommerce space.

 What if there was something that could increase your revenue and market share while giving you a leg up on the competition?
-A strategy that enabled you to:
+An eCommerce market research strategy that enabled you to:

 - Learn more about the wants and needs of your customers